NiryoRobotics/niryo_one_industrial_demonstrators/README.md

-# Industrial demonstrator
+# Niryo One Industrial Demonstrator
+s

-You will find here four industrial demonstrator you can make with Niryo One
+You will find here four industrial demonstrators you can make with Niryo One

 * A Tic Tac Toe game